nathanielgreen/CV/README.md

 ## Nathaniel Green

-A technology enthusiast with a passion for creating new things every day.
-Recently finished the Makers Academy coding course.
-Currently a junior developer looking for full-time employment in web/app development in London.
+A technology enthusiast with a passion for creating new things.
+Recently finished the Makers Academy coding course and currently looking for full-time employment as a junior web developer in London.

 ## Skills

 #### Web Development

-- [Ushare](https://github.com/nathanielgreen/Ushare), my final projects at
+- [Ushare](https://github.com/nathanielgreen/Ushare), my final project at
   Makers Academy built over the course of 2 weeks in a team of 4.
-An Uber Cab sharing app built using Meteor, Leaflet.js, with a Rails Back-end, hooking into the Uber API.
+An Uber Cab sharing app built using Meteor, Leaflet.js, with a Rails back end, hooking into the Uber API.
 - [Ravebot](https://github.com/nathanielgreen/ravebot), a social playlist curation
-  app built for iOS and Android using the Ionic Framework and Rails for the backend.
+  app built for iOS and Android using the Ionic Framework and Rails for the back end.

 #### Fast and Passionate Learner

-- Grasped a good understanding of multiple languages and different technologies in a short space of time through self-taught learning and using online resources, as well as Makers Academy Resources.
+- Grasped a good understanding of multiple languages and different technologies in a short space of time through self-taught learning and using online resources, as well as Makers Academy resources.
 - Having a strong interest in current mobile technology influenced my decision to learn [Meteor](http://meteor.com/), a powerful Javascript framework that can create phone apps quickly and easily and has been the basis for multiple